-History of the Jewish War is the main source for the four year revolt of 66-70, and is historically valuable in its descriptions of Roman military as well as Roman tactics and strategy.
-Antiquities of the Jews, which was Flavius’ means of presenting Judaism to the Hellenistic world, is a compendium of 20 books chronicling the history of the Jewish people all the way from creation to just before the commencement of the revolt of 66-70.
-This work is of significance for historians looking into early 1st century Christianity as it mentions numerous biblical figures with the most famous of them being Jesus Christ who is mentioned twice.
-One reference to Christ is clearly a later interpolation by a Christian scribe although many historians believe that it contains a genuine pre-interpolated historical nucleus.
-The other reference to Christ and his brother James is considered genuine.
+History of the Jewish War is the main source for the four year revolt of 66-70 and is historically valuable in its descriptions of Roman military tactics and strategy.
+Antiquities of the Jews was Flavius’ way of presenting Judaism to the Hellenistic world and is a compendium of twenty books chronicling the history of the Jewish people from creation to just before the revolt of 66-70.
+This work is important to historians looking into early first century Christianity because it mentions biblical figures, the most famous of them being Jesus Christ.
+One reference to Jesus is a later Christian scribal interpolation although many historians conclude that it contains a genuine and accessible pre-interpolated historical nucleus.
+The other reference to Jesus and his brother James is considered genuine.

-Flavius was a Pharisee which means he was an intensely religious Jew who adhered to a strict observance of the Torah.
-What makes him particularly interesting is that he aligned himself with opposing forces during his life.
-He initially sided with Jewish rebels, as their head, against the Romans.
-With the rebels, Flavius defended the fortress of Jotapata before being defeated and surrendering to the Romans in 67 AD.
-Having lost that battle, Flavius took refuge with 40 survivors in a nearby cave, and was the last to survive before being captured and taken before Roman emperor Vespasian.
+Flavius was a Pharisee meaning he was a devout religious Jew who adhered to a strict observance of the Torah.
+What makes Flavius interesting is that he aligned himself with opposing forces during his life, first siding with Jewish rebel as their head against the Romans.
+Flavius defended the fortress of Jotapata until their defeat and surrender to the Romans in 67 CE.
+Having lost that battle, Flavius took refuge with forty survivors in a nearby cave and was the last to survive before being captured and taken before Roman emperor Vespasian.

 During this appearance, Flavius played the role of a prophet and predicted that Vespasian would soon become Roman emperor, which happened after the death of Nero in 68 CE.
 This prediction ultimately saved Flavius’s life.